Monadic second-order model-checking on decomposable matroids: Matroid Operations

-The demonstration is done by the construction of a formula $dep(X)$ satisfying the conditions of the characterization theorem.
-We use the formulas defined in the proof of Theorem \ref{main}, condition $1$ is implemented by formula $\Psi_{1}$ except that $\theta$ is now the relation $R_{p}$.
-Conditions $3$ and $4$ are obtained by slight modifications of $\Psi_{2}$ and $\Psi_{3}$.
+\begin{proof} The demonstration is done by the construction of a formula $dep(Y)$ satisfying the conditions of the characterization theorem.
+We use the formulas defined in the proof of Theorem \ref{main}, condition $1$ is implemented by the formula $\Psi_{1}$ except that $R$ is now the relation $R_{p}$.
+In $\Psi_{3}$, we replace $X_{(0,\dots,0)}$ by $X_{\mathbf{2}}$ to satisfy condition $3$.

-To enforce condition $2$, we define a formula $\Gamma(X,\vec{X},s)$ which is true if and only if the signature at internal node labeled by an abstract boundaried matroid $N$ is a signature of the intersection of $X$ with $N$.
-The relation $\gamma(s,\vec{X},S,N)$ is true if and only if the signature represented by $\vec{X}$ at $s$ is the one of $S$ subset of the matroid $N$.
+Let $Q(S,N,\lambda)$ be the relation which is true if and only if $S$ is a subset of the boundaried matroid $N$ of signature $\lambda$.
+Recall that the set of signatures $\lambda_s$ is represented by a set of second-order variables $\vec{X}$.
+To enforce condition $2$, we define a formula $\Psi_4(X,\vec{X},s)$.
+It is true if and only if each internal node $s$ of signature $\lambda$ is labeled by a boundaried matroid $N$ and $\lambda$ is indeed the signature of the intersection of $Y$ with $N$.
+We write $Y \cap N = S$ for the fact that the elements of $Y$ which are leaves of a subtree rooted in a node labeled by the boundaried matroid $N$ form the subset $S$ of $N$.
+One may check that it is expressible by a $MSO$ formula.

-This formula is a conjunction on all boundaried matroids $N$ of size $k$ and subset of these matroids $S$ which are in number bounded by a function in $k$. $X \cap N = S$ is easily implemented by a $MSO$ formula but not developed here for readability.
+This formula is a conjunction on all boundaried matroids $N$ of size $k$ and their subsets, which are in number bounded by $2^{2^{k}}$, and on the three possible signatures.
+We define the formula $dep$ of size $O(2^{2^{k}})$:

-By combining the forementioned formulas we build $dep(X)$ which is true in $T$ a $k$ parallel parse tree if and only if $X$ represent a dependent set of the matroid parsed by $T$.
-The proof of correctness of $F(\phi)$ is achieved by an easy induction, the hard case being proved by the characterization theorem. \end{proof}

-Thanks to this theorem, we know that the class of matroids defined by $k$ parallel parse tree has a dependence relation decidable in linear time.
-The other consequences will be given in the next section which generalizes this construction.